rpicanco/ShopifyAdminAPICustomer/business-domain-design/functional-requirements.md

 	<br>
 	<li>[<b>FR10</b>] The system must allow Merchants delete their customers from its portfolio whether they have no existing orders.</li>
 	<br>
 	<li>[<b>FR11</b>] The system must allow Merchants create addresses for their customers.
 Each customer can have multiple addresses associated with them.
-The latest address created for a customer will be the default one.</li>
+The latest address created for a customer will be the default one.
+There is no validation regarding address fields values.
+That mean the same customer could have two identical address however with distinct ID.</li>
 	<br>
 	<li>[<b>FR12</b>] The system must allow Merchants retrieve a customer’s address list.</li>
 	<br>